Actively Recruiting

 - Pregnancy or breastfeeding

-- Participation in another interventional trial
+- Participation in other interventional clinical trials

 - Difficulty understanding French or study information